-For the purposes of forecasting, AEMO generally assumes the loads that most recently have been on RERT will also be contracted on RERT in the following year, unless better information is available.
+For the purposes of forecasting, AEMO assumes sites most recently contracted for RERT will also be contracted for RERT in the following year, unless better information is available.
 AEMO also considers special cases, where only part of the potential response at a site is contracted for RERT (see Section 3.3).